truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 ### Notes Widget

 The **Notes** widget for each application displays any notes related to the application.
 If there are no notes, the widget does not display.
-Example content ranges from links to TrueNAS documentation on the application to a CLI command to get to the application URL in the Shell.
+Example content includes links to TrueNAS documentation on the application.

 {{< trueimage src="/images/SCALE/Apps/InstalledAppsNotesWidget.png" alt="Installed Apps Notes Widget" id="Installed Apps Notes Widget" >}}